-Having worked in public/private schools and a youth pastor for over a decade, Mike Granchukoff sees the deep need for godly educators.
+Having worked for public/private educational institutions, in management, and as a youth pastor for two decades, Mike Granchukoff sees the deep need for godly educators.
 Mike believes that God has brought him to William Jessup University because of its outstanding reputation and unique position as the only accredited faith-based four year university in California's capital region.
 Our location affords us the unique opportunity to be salt and light.